Orange-OpenSource/hurl/docs/asserting-response.md

 ### XPath assert

-Check the value of a [XPath] query on the received HTTP body decoded as a string.
+Check the value of a [XPath] query on the received HTTP body decoded as a string (using the `charset` value in the `Content-Type` header response).
 Currently, only XPath 1.0 expression can be used.
 Body assert consists of the keyword `xpath` followed by a predicate function and value.
 Values can be string, boolean or number depending on the XPath query.